wacncontent/CustomizeTool/addCommentOutput/articles/storage/vs-storage-webjobs-getting-started-blobs.md

 ## How to trigger a function when a blob is created or updated

-This section shows how to use the <!-- deleted by customization **BlobTrigger** --><!-- keep by customization: begin --> `BlobTrigger` <!-- keep by customization: end --> attribute.
+This section shows how to use the **BlobTrigger** attribute.

  **Note:** The WebJobs SDK scans log files to watch for new or changed blobs.
 This process is inherently slow; a function might not get triggered until several minutes or longer after the blob is created.
-If your application needs to process blobs immediately, the recommended method is to create a queue message when you create the blob, and use the [QueueTrigger](/documentation/articles/websites-dotnet-webjobs-sdk-storage-queues-how-to#trigger) attribute instead of the <!-- deleted by customization **BlobTrigger** --><!-- keep by customization: begin --> `BlobTrigger` <!-- keep by customization: end --> attribute on the function that processes the blob.
+If your application needs to process blobs immediately, the recommended method is to create a queue message when you create the blob, and use the [QueueTrigger](/documentation/articles/websites-dotnet-webjobs-sdk-storage-queues-how-to#trigger) attribute instead of the **BlobTrigger** attribute on the function that processes the blob.

 ### Single placeholder for blob name with extension